actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 # Present Value Function and Constructing Annuity Function in R

-In this section I will show you how to build up a function in R that calculates value of an annuity, using the built in presentValue() function
+In this section I will show you how to build up a function in R that calculates value of an annuity, using the built in presentValue() function.
+To understand this section it is assumed the reader has familiarity with R to some degree.

 ## Built-in function of presentValue

-In the "lifecontingencies" package, the presentValue function is extremely handy to calculate the present value.
+In the "lifecontingencies" package, the presentValue function is extremely handy to calculate the present value. owever, we should note a downside to this built-in function.
+We can only use the effective rate here.
+Thus, if we are given force of interest, it should be changed into the effective rate before it can be plugged into presentValue().
 Using "?presentValue", we are able to see the different parameters.
-Simply inputting the cashflow vector, time vector, and interest rate (vector, if applicable) already allows us to find the present value easily.
+Simply inputting the cashflow vector, time vector, and interest rate (vector, if applicable) already allows us to find the present value easily as shown below.

 ```r
 install.packages("lifecontingencies")